BrutalTeam/go-netbox/docs/DeviceTypeRequest.md

 ### NewDeviceTypeRequest

-`func NewDeviceTypeRequest(manufacturer BriefManufacturerRequest, model string, slug string, ) *DeviceTypeRequest`
+`func NewDeviceTypeRequest(manufacturer BriefManufacturerRequest, model string, ) *DeviceTypeRequest`

 NewDeviceTypeRequest instantiates a new DeviceTypeRequest object This constructor will assign default values to properties that have it defined,